Final Fantasy XII: Music

-Hitoshi Sakimoto composed and arranged most of the game's soundtrack, with Hayato Matsuo and Masaharu Iwata creating seven and two tracks respectively.
+Hitoshi Sakimoto composed and arranged most of the soundtrack, with Hayato Matsuo and Masaharu Iwata creating seven and two tracks respectively.
 Nobuo Uematsu, following his departure from Square Enix in 2004, only contributed the ending song, "Kiss Me Good-Bye".
 Sakimoto experienced difficulty following in Uematsu's footsteps, but he decided to create a unique soundtrack in his own way.
 "Kiss Me Good-Bye" was performed in both English and Japanese by Angela Aki.
 Aki's style of playing the keyboard while singing reminded Uematsu of his childhood idol, Elton John, which was one of the reasons he chose her.
-The English version of the song was featured in both the Japanese and North American versions of the game.
-In addition to the theme song, violinist Taro Hakase co-composed, arranged, and performed the game's ending credits theme, Symphonic Poem "Hope", along with Yuji Toriyama.
+The English version of the song was featured in both the Japanese and North American versions.
+In addition to the theme song, violinist Taro Hakase co-composed, arranged, and performed the ending credits theme, Symphonic Poem "Hope", along with Yuji Toriyama.

 Two promotional soundtracks were released before the original soundtrack, Symphonic Poem "Hope" and The Best of the Final Fantasy XII Soundtrack, on March 1 and 15, 2006, respectively.
-The former contains all the music used in the game's trailer performed by Taro Hakase, including Symphonic Poem "Hope".
+The former contains all the music used in the trailer performed by Taro Hakase, including Symphonic Poem "Hope".
 The original soundtrack itself was released two months later in Japan on May 31.
-It consists of 4 CDs with 100 tracks, and includes promotional tracks not in the final version of the game.
+It consists of 4 CDs with 100 tracks, and includes promotional tracks not in the final game.
 The CD single for "Kiss Me Good-Bye" was released on the March 15, 2006.
 A limited edition was also released, featuring a DVD containing the music video for "Kiss Me Good-Bye".
 Tofu Records has released an abridged version of the original soundtrack, which contains 31 songs, including "Kiss Me Good-Bye".